Tokyo trading stops over system failure, China on holiday

 On Wall Street, prospects for additional support from Congress for the economy helped drive the day’s trading, as they have for weeks.
 The S&P 500 shot to a gain of as much as 1.7% after Treasury Secretary Steven Mnuchin spoke positively on CNBC before his afternoon talks with House Speaker Nancy Pelosi — their first face-to-face meeting in more than a month in a last-ditch effort to seal a tentative accord on an additional round of coronavirus relief.

-But the gains nearly vanished as pessimism rose about Washington's ability to get past its partisanship and send economic aid that investors say is crucial.
+But the gains nearly vanished as pessimism rose about Washington's ability to put aside partisanship and send economic aid that investors say is crucial.
 The S&P 500 hit its low for the day just after Pelosi said she and Mnuchin "found areas where we are seeking further clarification," though she said talks will continue.

 It was the last day of a strong quarter for the market, where the S&P 500 rallied 8.5% to follow up on its 20% surge in the spring.
 Continued support from the Federal Reserve helped drive the gains, as the central bank leaned further into the whatever-it-takes approach taken to support markets and the economy.
 After already cutting interest rates to nearly zero, the Fed said during the quarter that it may keep interest rates low even after inflation runs above its target level.